Broken User Authentication

 – Minimum Length: Require passwords to be at least 12 characters long.

-– Complexity Requirements: Encourage the use of uppercase letters, lowercase letters, numbers, and special symbols.
+– Complexity Requirements: Encourage using uppercase letters, lowercase letters, numbers, and special symbols.

 – Password Expiration: Regularly require users to change their passwords.